ilastik/ilastik.github.io/documentation/basics/dataselection.md

 The dialog will ask for an address.
 This must be a full URL including protocol.
 When you click "Check", ilastik will try to obtain image metadata from the given address, and display the results of the request.

+Note that for Neuroglancer Precomputed, the URL must start with the Precomputed prefix, followed by the protocol, like: `precomputed://https://my.server/...`.

-If the dataset is stored on the local filesystem, you can paste the path into the address field, e.g. `C:\Users\me\Downloads\tissue-gfp.zarr`.
+If the dataset is stored on the local filesystem, you can skip the multiscale dialog if you drag-and-drop the OME-Zarr folder directly into the data selection table.
-The "Check" button will test whether the path exists on the filesystem and automatically convert it to a `file:///` URL if successful.
-Note that the URL has to contain ".zarr", or for Neuroglancer Precomputed it has to include the "precomputed://" prefix.
-Some tools unfortunately nest the actual multiscale image inside a folder named with the ".zarr" suffix.
-If ilastik cannot find any dataset at the ".zarr" level, you may need to inspect the folder yourself and try the subfolders inside it.
+When going via "Add multiscale dataset", you can use the Browse button, drag-and-drop the folder onto the dialog, or paste the path into the address field (e.g. `C:\Users\me\project\raw_data_multiscale.zarr`).
+You can also pre-select a specific scale by dropping/pasting its subfolder (e.g. `C:\Users\me\project\raw_data_multiscale.zarr/s1`).

+OME-Zarr writers have followed different folder layout conventions over time, and ilastik has progressively made its handling more flexible.
+For example, in older ilastik versions, the pasted URL needed to have a `.zarr` suffix, and drag-and-drop was not supported.
+If you cannot open a multiscale dataset, upgrading to the newest version could fix the issue.

 ### Accessing OME-Zarr datasets with authentication {#ome-zarr-auth}
 Datasets stored on Amazon Web Service's S3, or on S3-like servers, can be accessed in ilastik with authentication.